resque/resque-pool/README.md

 TODO
 -----

-* figure out a good way to test this (preferably via cucumber or rspec)
-* clean up the code (I stole most of it from unicorn, and it's still a bit bastardized)
 * do appropriate logging (e.g. all to one logfile, each queue to its own logfile, or each worker to its own logfile).
 Logfile location must be configurable.
 * (optionally) daemonize, setting a PID file somewhere
+* recover gracefully from a malformed config file (on startup and HUP)
+* figure out a good way to test this (preferably via cucumber or rspec)
+* clean up the code (I stole most of it from unicorn, and it's still a bit bastardized)
 * web interface for adding and removing workers (etc)